rossdriver/rossdriver/README.md

 ### Hi there 👋
-I am currently an ECU student working on my Supply Chain Management degree, and my Data Analytics certifiacte. i am new to the MIS wrold and a trying to learn waht i can.
+I am currently an ECU student working on my Supply Chain Management degree, and my Data Analytics certifiacte.
+I am new to the MIS wrold and a trying to learn waht I can.

 <!--
 **rossdriver/rossdriver** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.